Siddpawar9222/Obsidian-Vault/SpringBoot/011-SpringTests/003_JUnit.md

 - More flexible and modular compared to JUnit 4.
 - Backward compatibility with JUnit 4 tests using the JUnit Vintage module.
 - Advanced test configurations and dynamic test creation.

-Let me know if you'd like a deeper dive into any part of JUnit Jupiter!